cztomczak/cefpython/api/ApplicationSettings.md

 > comments and warnings on CefDoMessageLoopWork).
 Enabling this option is not
 > recommended for most users; leave this option disabled and use either the
 > CefRunMessageLoop() function or multi_threaded_message_loop if possible.

+### framework_dir_path

+The path to the CEF framework directory on macOS.
+If this value is empty then the framework must exist at "Contents/Frameworks/Chromium Embedded Framework.framework" in the top-level app bundle.
+Also configurable using the "framework-dir-path" command-line switch.

+See also Issue #304.

 ### ignore_certificate_errors